ChronoFare/Music_Therapy_FYP/Progress Report.md

 4. Integrate Machine Learning from data sourced from games.

 **Conceive**
-As this project encompasses around rehabilition for the upper extremities, also known as
+As this project encompasses around rehabilition for the upper limbs (a.k.a. upper extremities), I researched available solutions and their issues

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjE1OTgyNDAsMTM5OTM1MDI5NSwxMD
+eyJoaXN0b3J5IjpbLTE3NzIwNTk4MTIsMTM5OTM1MDI5NSwxMD
 IwNzk2NTA4LC0xMzgyNDEyMDYyLC00NjcxNTI5MzBdfQ==
 -->